CarlMurray/bliss-pp1/README.md

 - Wireframes and mockups were designed in Figma
 - The website is built with HTML/CSS only.
 - The Code Institute modules/lessons aided my learning and many of the concepts learned were applied in this project
-- Although not part of the Code Institue curriculum, I used various online resources to learn CSS Flexbox which plays an intrumental role in the styling of the website.
+- Although not part of the Code Institute curriculum, I used various online resources to learn CSS Flexbox which plays an instrumental role in the styling of the website.
 - Stack Overflow was used for troubleshooting and debugging throughout the project, as referenced.
 - MacOS VoiceOver was used for accessibility testing.
 - Git was used for version control